David-Durst/embeddedHaskellAetherling/theory/Basic.md

 7. `Partition (Meta no) (Meta ni) :: Seq (no*ni) t -> Seq no (Seq ni t)`
 7. `Unpartition (Meta no) (Meta ni) :: Seq no (Seq ni t) -> Seq (no*ni) t`

+Note: Reduce's inner operator must be on atoms or sequences of length one.
+This ensures that resulting space-time reduce's f only takes one clock.
+I'm not sure how to handle partially parallel reduces at this time where the operator is pipelined over multiple clocks.

 Note: Seq is also an applicative functor.
 Aetherling's `Map2` is equivalent to Haskell's `liftA2` for applicative functors.
 I will not put this note in final paper.
 This note is here to justify to Pat and Kayvon why `Map2` is a standard Haskell function.

 ### Meta Language Atom Types